nojronatron/nojronatron.github.io/code401-files/class-notes-week6.md

 3. OnClick event listeners must be set on the Bindings, not on the View Element.
 4. Include a putExtra() method to store the productName (grabbed by its position, previously) and then call callingActivity.startActivity(goToOrderFormIntent).

+## Dr. Robin Behavior, Interviews, and Strategies

+### 7 Steps from grad to employment

+Graduation => Employment

+1. Finish 401
+2. Look for work => When you start looking is up to you but *do not languish*.
+Take time off, but get back to the routine ASAP.
+3. Send Stellar Resume to employers => Select *great* projects to showcase; describe who you are and what you know.
+4. Leverage your network.
+5. Technical Interviews.
+6. Meet the team => Behavioral questions, learn about the org, pitch yourself.
+At this point *you are being seriously considered*.
+Will *I* fit in this space?
+Can I hit the ground running?
+7. Receive an Offer =>
+8. Negotiation => DO NOT SHY AWAY from this, speak up for yourself and counter at least once, then decide to continue with offer negotiations, or thank them and move on.

+### GTM Strategy

+- What is my value proposition?
+Sell myself, I am it.
+- Tech is a creative space.
+- Two primary concerns are Financial and Interpersonal.
+- I have the skills to do the work that somebody else is willing to pay to get done.

+### Behavioral Interviews

+A series of questions and/or scenarios, that have you explain how you handle situations.

+- challenges with co-workers
+- disagreements with supervisor
+- changed deadline
+- working with someone who is difficult to work with (punctuality, different ideas/perspectives)

+Considered to be the best predictor of future behavior.

+It's really a conversation about past experiences.

+- work related
+- non-work experiences

+Practice the STAR Method to *become ready* to handle these questions.

+Remember that the Results part of the STAR method is an opportunity to elaborate on what was learned, takeaways, etc.

+Common Questions:

+- Tell me about yourself?
+This is your pitch!
+- Strengths & weaknesses
+- How I fit in a company
+- Chance(s) to take the lead
+- Went above and beyond
+- Experience of failure, mistake, challenge

+Tell me about a time when you had the chance to take the lead.

+Situation:
+Task:
+Action:
+Results:

+Advice:

+- Keep yourself at the center of the story
+- Avoid sensationalism which could take away from your Actions and Results
+- Keep the story compelling, but short
+- Allow the interviewer an opportunity to ask *more* about your response
+- If you cannot share an exact experience, use "that has not been my experience, but here is what I would do..."

 ## References

 Raul: logcat [Colors](https://stackoverflow.com/questions/39993867/android-studio-logcat-colors/39993868#39993868)